 Irish Soda Bread

-This Irish Soda Bread recipe could not be easier or more delicious, made more like a quick bread, but tastes like you labored over it all day.
+This Irish Soda Bread recipe could not be easier or more delicious.
+It’s made like a quick bread without any yeast, kneading, or rising, but it tastes like you labored over it all day.
 It’s soft and hearty, with a touch of sweetness and almost tastes like a giant biscuit!

 Pin this now to find it later